Musiholic/python-api-challenge/README.md

 # python-api-challenge

-collaborated with Jaxon Keller resources pulled from class work and Google
+collaborated with Jaxon Keller resources pulled from class work and Google(overstack, GitHub,...)